 Military aircraft may conduct low flying exercises over much of the UK on any weekday and the sudden appearance of a low flying military aircraft is difficult to anticipate.
 However, it is vital to be aware of the problem and to remember that one aircraft may be the first in a stream of three or four.

 In areas known to be used for low flying a dedicated lookout is considered essential.

-On WEEKDAYS only, on flying sites where low level flying by military aircraft is KNOWN to take place and where a club is planning to operate FIVE or MORE models at any one time, the CANP reporting procedures outlined in CAP 658 can be used.
-If possible call the day before the activity.
-A minimum of four hours notice is required to allow full circulation of the information.
+On WEEKDAYS only, on flying sites where low level flying by military aircraft is KNOWN to take place and where a club is planning a model aircraft displays or any other intense model aircraft activity (such as operating FIVE or MORE models at any one time), the CANP (Civil Aircraft Reporting Procedure) should be used.
+If possible, notification should be made the day before the planned activity, but an absolute minimum of four hours notice is required to allow full circulation of the information.

 Many factors can affect your day-to-day ability not only to operate a model aircraft, but also to participate in other flying related activities such as the retrieving of free flight models or taking part as an organiser in competitions, club events or model displays and airshows.

 Before operating a model aircraft of any type careful consideration should be given to ensure that you are not compromising your own safety and welfare or that of those around you.
 Be aware that you might occasionally be ‘unfit to fly’.

 When at the flying field take good care of yourself and make sure that you are equipped with any medication that you are taking.
 If you use an inhaler, make sure that you have a charged one with you at all times.
 In hot weather consider taking sun-block, a hat and fluids – the effects of de-hydration can be serious.
 In cold weather make sure that you are equipped with suitable clothing.